mmikejcruz/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Setup Resources in Azure
-- Ensure Connectivity between the windows 10 virtual machine and Domain Controller
+- Ensure Connectivity between the Windows 10 virtual machine and Domain Controller
 - Create an Admin and Normal User Account in Active Directory
-- Join windows 10 virtual machine to your domain
+- Join Windows 10 virtual machine to your domain

 <h2>Deployment and Configuration Steps</h2>